 3. Be Prepared For Potential Audits

-Even if you think your company is completely compliant, surprise visits from auditors could take quite a toll on a business.
+Even if you think your company is completely compliant, auditor visits could take quite a toll on a business.

 This process is often time-consuming, and the amount of resources needed to pull together all the records that the auditor needs is not to be taken for granted.